hcoles/pitest-site/quickstart/maven.markdown

 </plugin>
 ```

 If no `targetClasses` are provided in versions before 1.2.0, pitest assumes that your classes live in a package matching your projects group id.
-In 1.2.0 and later verions pitest will scan your project to determine which classes are present.
+In 1.2.0 and later versions pitest will scan your project to determine which classes are present.

 PIT provides two goals